mixxen/node-http-proxy/README.md

 *  **preserveHeaderKeyCase**: true/false, Default: false - specify whether you want to keep letter case of response header key
 *  **auth**: Basic authentication i.e. 'user:password' to compute an Authorization header.
 *  **hostRewrite**: rewrites the location hostname on (201/301/302/307/308) redirects.
 *  **autoRewrite**: rewrites the location host/port on (201/301/302/307/308) redirects based on requested host/port.
+If autoRewrite is a string, the path will be appended to the host url.
 Default: false.
 *  **protocolRewrite**: rewrites the location protocol on (201/301/302/307/308) redirects to 'http' or 'https'.
 Default: null.
 *  **cookieDomainRewrite**: rewrites domain of `set-cookie` headers.
 Possible values:
    * `false` (default): disable cookie rewriting